KentenRoth/100DaysOfCode/README.md

 Today was a rough day and my focus is extremely bad.
 I spent most of my time going over code and talking my way threw why things are doing what the are and why things are working.
 I plan on taking a shower then jumping back on to start typing code.

 ---

+Day 97

+Tonight was not very productive.
+I got my next part of the course setup but that was about all.
+I got hung up on getting things done around the house because of everything going on this weekend and christmas coming up in a couple days.

+---